 The Supreme Court of India on 20th January, 2020 asked for the Central Government’s response on a plea which challenged the National Investigation Agency (Amendment) Act, 2019, expounding that the law deliberately concentrates police powers in one centralised agency which would act on its “whims and fancies” guided by the whip of the Central government.

 The petition, represented by advocates Jaimon Andrews and Naresh Kumar, said that the phraseology of the amendment act was suspicious.
 In one of its sections, the amendment act comprehended the legal ambit of crimes committed “against the interests of India" without clearly explaining what these actions would be.

 “So, can it be that sloganeering against a central law would be ‘against the interest of india’ under the Act?”
+Mr. Andrews asked.

 “Resultantly, the agency would work as an organ at the behest and whims and fancies of the central government, which is empowered to selectively direct the agency registration and investigate of cases, providing ample scope for misuse and arbitrary exercise of power,” the petition further says.